Pitlochry railway station: Platform layout

 The station has a passing loop 25 chain long, with two side platforms.
 Platform 1 on the southbound line could accommodate trains having eight coaches, whereas platform 2 on the northbound line could hold eleven.
 Both platforms were extended in March 2019 as part of a £57 million upgrade programme by Network Rail, which also saw the station re-signalled.

-Passenger volume

-The statistics cover twelve month periods that start in April.

 Services

 In 2022, all Highland main line services between Perth and Inverness call here.
 From Monday to Saturday, there are five trains each weekday to Edinburgh Waverley (including the Highland Chieftain to London King's Cross) and seven to Glasgow Queen Street southbound, plus the overnight sleeper to London Euston (the latter does not run southbound on Saturday nights or northbound on Sundays).
 Northbound there are eleven departures to Inverness.

 On Sundays there are five trains to Edinburgh (including the King's Cross service) and two to Glasgow (plus the Caledonian Sleeper), along with seven to Inverness, two of which extend to Elgin.